-- 1. From the Colour View menu, select Palettes > New or click the New Palette button. - The Create Palette window opens. - 2.
+- 1. From the Colour view menu, select Palettes > New or click the New Palette + button. - Make sure you have the rights to modify the palette list.
+If not, select Edit > Edit Palette List Mode.
+The Create Palette dialog box opens. - 2.
 Enter the palette name according to the model.